-This is the initial public offering of shares of common stock, par value \$0.01 per share (the "common stock"), of Montauk Renewables, Inc. We are offering 2,350,000 shares of our common stock and the selling stockholder identified in this prospectus is offering 1,552,941 shares of our common stock.
+This is the initial public offering of shares of common stock, par value \$0.01 per share (the "common stock"), of Montauk Renewables, Inc. We are offering 2,350,000 shares of our common stock and the selling stockholder identified in this prospectus is offering 697,015 shares of our common stock.
 We will not receive any proceeds from the sale of our common stock by the selling stockholder.

 Prior to this offering, there has been no public market for our common stock.
-It is currently estimated that the initial public offering price for our common stock will be between \$7.00 and \$8.00 per share.
-We intend to apply to list our common stock on The Nasdaq Capital Market ("Nasdaq") under the symbol "MNTK."
+The initial public offering price for our common stock is \$8.50 per share.
+We have been approved to list our common stock on The Nasdaq Capital Market ("Nasdaq") under the symbol "MNTK."